dommmel/jekyll-youtube/README.md

 # Jekyll Youtube

-This Jekyll pluging provides a tag that takes a Youtube URL and generates a (responsive) html snippet to embed the video into your site.
+This Jekyll plugin provides a tag that takes a Youtube URL and generates a (responsive) html snippet to embed the video into your site.

 ## Installation